 There are a variety of reasons why organizations resist Facebook fundraisers.

-It’s true that on the front end, Facebook fundraisers can be confusing, hard to manage, and without easy access to donors or fundraisers.
+It’s true that on the front end, Facebook Challenges can be confusing, hard to manage, and without easy access to donors or fundraisers.
 The most common complaints we’ve heard with the process are:

 These complaints have led to more than one organization issuing statements on their Facebook pages, encouraging donors to give directly through their website rather than through the platform.
 Even more common are nonprofits simply ignoring the process— which may still result in funding, but certainly not as much as if the platform was optimized.

-However, even if nonprofits don’t love Facebook fundraisers, donors do.
+However, even if nonprofits don’t love Facebook Challenges, donors do.

 Facebook fundraisers provide a social setting, manageable giving levels, and a platform that is already connected to their bank or credit card.